alpnak/Microstrip_Quarter-wave_Transformer-MATLAB-ANSYS_HFSS/README.md

 Zₒ = √(Zₛ · Zₗ)
 ```

-and physical length equal to one quarter of the guided wavelength at the design frequency, *l = λₑբբ / 4*.
-At the design frequency this length rotates the load impedance around the Smith chart by 90°, presenting a purely resistive input impedance equal to *Zₒ* and, in turn, equal to *Zₛ* — eliminating reflections at that single frequency.
+and physical length equal to one quarter of the guided wavelength at the design frequency.
+At the design frequency this length rotates the load impedance around the Smith chart by 90°, presenting a purely resistive input impedance equal to *Zₒ* and, in turn, equal to *Zₛ* (eliminating reflections at that single frequency) and found as 67.0820393250 Ω.

 **Line width**: For a microstrip line on a substrate of relative permittivity *εᵣ* and height *h*, the width-to-height ratio *W/h* is found from Pozar's synthesis equations, which take one of two forms depending on whether the resulting ratio is below or above 2: